 Lawyer for Custodial Interference Arrests in Queens, NY

 Were you arrested in New York City for alleged custodial interference?
 Do not make any kind of statement to authorities without legal representation.
-Contact Law Office of Rochelle S. Berliner as soon as possible for help protecting your rights and achieving the most favorable outcome to your case that results in the fewest possible penalties.
+Contact Law Office as soon as possible for help protecting your rights and achieving the most favorable outcome to your case that results in the fewest possible penalties.

 Queens criminal defense attorney Rochelle S. Berliner aggressively defends clients accused of domestic violence crimes throughout New York County, Bronx County, Kings County, and Queens County.
-She can review your case and answer all of your legal questions when you call Law Office of Rochelle S. Berliner to schedule a free initial consultation.
+She can review your case and answer all of your legal questions when you call Law Office to schedule a free initial consultation.

 Overview of Custodial Interference in New York

 - What are the consequences of convictions for these kinds of crimes?

 - Where can I learn more about custodial interference in Queens?

 A person commits Custodial Interference in the Second Degree under New York Penal Law § 135.45 when he or she either: